 Shingles come to our minds when we think of what is used to make a roof.

-However, what we aren’t aware of is that a new roof requires additional materials.
+However, we aren’t unaware that a new roof requires additional materials.
 The materials include ridge vents, flashing, ice & water shield, underlayment, and plywood.
 You should include all these features in the warranty and project quote.

 And even though asphalt shingles form the most popular roofing materials in the United States, you still have several options.
 If you go for metal, tile, wood, or any other material, your price could go down or up.